 Charging Infrastructure

 Home charging is the norm for most EV owners, but some estimates say 25% cannot recharge where they live.
-U.S. Department of Energy figures show more than 62,000 public charging stations nationwide.
+U.S. Department of Energy figures show close to 75,000 public charging stations nationwide.
 While that number grows almost daily, people living in regions without significant infrastructure might worry they won’t be able to recharge easily away from home.
 If your everyday driving needs are farther than an EV’s range, you’ll need to be sure you have easy access to chargers in your community.
 Not all of us do.

 Towing and Hauling